Governance Framework

 The Board through the Audit Committee and Risk Management Committee has reviewed the efficiency of the internal control system of the Group in aspects such as financial controls, operational controls, regulatory compliance and risk management.
 The head of the Internal Audit Department provides the “Annual Confirmation of the Effectiveness of the Risk Management and Internal Control Systems”, which is counter-signed by the Risk Management Committee, to the Board.
 The Directors believe that the risk management and internal control systems are efficient and adequate, and controls the risks that might have impacts on the Company in achieving its goals effectively.

-Reviewing the continuing connected transactions.
-The Internal Audit Department took appropriate measures to review the implementation of the Group’s existing continuing connected transactions on a quarterly basis.
-During the year under review, each of the relevant companies of the Group had strictly monitored the agreed prices and terms of the various continuing connected transactions in the actual course of business operations, hence none of the transactions exceeded the relevant annual caps as disclosed.
+The Internal Audit Department also established a docking mechanism for reporting on continuing connected transactions for major provincial subsidiaries that are newly consolidated into the Group and took appropriate measures to review the implementation of the Group’s existing continuing connected transactions on a quarterly basis.
+For the year ended 31 December 2024, each of the relevant companies of the Group had strictly monitored the agreed prices and terms of the various continuing connected transactions in the actual course of business operations, hence none of the transactions exceeded the relevant annual caps as disclosed.

 Inside Information

-The Company adopted its own “Inside Information Management Policy” setting out the procedures and internal controls for handling and dissemination of inside information in August 2013 with reference to the “Guidelines on Disclosure of Inside Information” issued by the Securities and Futures Commission in June 2012.
+The Company adopted its own Inside Information Management Policy setting out the procedures and internal controls for handling and dissemination of inside information in August 2013 with reference to the “Guidelines on Disclosure of Inside Information” issued by the Securities and Futures Commission in June 2012.

 External Auditor’s Remuneration and its Related Matters